djcolon/helder_uk/content/articles/optimising_software_using_callgrind/index.md

 program.
 All programs consist of a number of functions that get called from other functions.
 The execution of all these functions in a particular way is what takes up the processing time used by the program.
-This forms a pyramid of functions being called from other function with your `main()` at the top.
+This forms a pyramid of functions being called from other functions with your `main()` at the top.

 `main()` will contain 100% of the compute power used by your application, with subsequent function calls making up parts of that.
 If we had a simple